-Insurer Anthem tops 2Q expectations, hikes 2019 forecast
+Anthem tops 2Q expectations, shares slide on expense worries

-INDIANAPOLIS (AP) — Anthem topped second quarter expectations and raised its 2019 forecast again, as growth from one of the Blue Cross-Blue Shield insurer’s more profitable coverage lines continued to boost revenue.
+INDIANAPOLIS (AP) — Anthem beat second quarter expectations and raised its 2019 forecast again, but shares of the health insurer slid Wednesday after it outlined challenges in its growing Medicaid business.

+The Blue Cross-Blue Shield insurer said it has added nearly 700,000 Medicaid customers over the past year, but expenses were coming in higher than expected in a handful of states.
+Chief Financial Officer John Gallina told analysts the issue was “very manageable,” and he expected the business’s profitability to improve in the second half of the year.

+He said the populations covered in these states, which he declined to name, had changed slightly since rates were set, and they were seeking rate adjustments.

 The health insurer also said Wednesday that the start of its new pharmacy benefit manager is going better than expected, and that contributed to its forecast increase.

 Pharmacy benefit managers, or PBMs, run prescription coverage for employers, insurers and other big clients.
-Anthem decided to start one called IngenioRx, with help from CVS Health Corp., after splitting with Express Scripts, which used to run prescription benefits for the insurer.
-The insurer began moving customers over to the new company on May 1 and has said it expects more of an earnings boost from that later this year.
+Anthem decided to start one called IngenioRx, with help from CVS Health Corp., after splitting with Express Scripts.

+The insurer began moving customers to the new company in May and has said it expects more of an earnings boost from that later this year.

 Anthem now expects full-year earnings adjusted for one-time items to exceed $19.30 per share after raising its forecast to greater than $19.20 per share in April.